The Ultimate Guide for the Sacred Valley in Peru 60+ Best Places to Visit

 The Maras Salt Ponds are another popular excursion in the Sacred Valley in Peru.
 Although the mines can no longer be walked through, there are some nice viewpoints and plenty of women selling the popular Maras salt.

 The easiest way to access the hike is from the back entrance.
-This includes a short half hour hike from the small hamlet of Media Luna.
+This includes a short half-hour hike from the small hamlet of Media Luna.

-Maras Salt Mines | Admission Ticket: 10 PEN ($2.75 USD) | *Not included on the Cusco Tourist Ticket
+Maras Salt MinesΒ |Β Admission Ticket:Β 10 PENΒ ($2.75 USD)Β |Β *Not included on the Cusco Tourist Ticket

-Full on Adventure Day | Maras Peru
+Full on Adventure Day | Maras to Moray Hike

 Maras Church

 Before departing from Maras, stop at the large Colonial church.
-The views here of the Sacred Valley are mind blowing and free!
+The views here of the Sacred Valley are mind-blowing and free!

 Where to Eat in Maras

 On the road that leads to the trailhead to Moray is a large restaurant complex.
 Restaurant Mama Mecha is a great place to snag a beverage or food before or after the trek to the Moray ruins.
 There are a few different options, but make sure to grab an outdoor table that has excellent views of the Maras church.
-There’s more than one restaurant to choose from here.

 Maras Public Transportation Tips for the Sacred Valley in Peru